Best Vegan Hiking Boots & Shoes 2023 | Top Quality Walking Boots That Are Cruelty-Free - Outdoors Magic

 These 100% vegan walking boots contain no leather, gelatin or animal-derived glues or dyes.
 But they’re still grippy, protective and supportive – perfect for your hiking adventures.

-If you’re a vegan and love the outdoors, it can be a little tricky finding a pair of hiking boots or shoes that match your ethics.
+If you’re a vegan and love the outdoors, it can be a little tricky finding a pair of hiking boots or hiking shoes that match your ethics.
 Traditionally walking boots contain leather (usually from a cowhide), while numerous other animal-derived products – glues, dyes and gelatin – are used in the manufacturing process.
 All of this is (obviously) non vegan friendly, but there is viable alternative.

 The growing popularity of the vegan movement – coupled with the emergence of plant-based and synthetic materials that replicate the properties of leather – has seen several brands release 100% vegan boots.
 These pairs contain no animal-derived products, but still perform excellently out on the trail – they’re sufficiently grippy, protective, supportive, comfy and waterproof for any adventure.